gcongiu/gcongiu.github.io/index.md

 Exascale Computing projects such as [DEEP-ER](www.deep-projects.eu), [SAGE](https://www.sagestorage.eu) and [EsiWace](www.esiwace.eu).
 A common theme for all these projects was the improvement of I/O performance for scientific workloads.
-This was achieved, in part, by reingegneering existing I/O middlewares and libraries.
+This was achieved, in part, by re-engineering existing I/O middlewares and libraries.
 In DEEP-ER this resulted into the extension of the MPI-IO hints mechanism to take advantage of non-volatile memory devices locally attached to compute nodes in a HPC cluster, effectively adding a new